bennylut/hello-angular2-universal-j2v8/README.md

 This repository contains a simple (and very initial) example of using angular-universal with java backend using J2V8.

 ##Supported:
-- Rendring using angular universal from java using J2V8
+- Rendering using angular universal from java using J2V8
 - Serving both the application and other rest endpoint from java using sparkjava
 - Basic live-reload support for the universal server build
 - Linux x64 only